 PSN SHG members sowing the Nursery beds

-A survey was conducted in the project villages for identification of home use, commercially and ecologically important indigenous NTFP species in Mandla which could be grown in the Nursery.
+A survey was conducted in the project villages for identification of home use, commercially and ecologically important indigenous NTFPs species in Mandla which could be grown in the Nursery.
 Emphasis was given to species under human stress in the region.
 Based on the results, species like Amla (Phyllanthus embelica), Bael (Aegle marmelos), Harra (Terminalia chebula), Chironji (Buchanania lanzan), Bhilwa (Semecarpus anacardium), Khamer (Gmelina arborea) and Mahua (Madhuca latifolia) are currently being grown in the Nursery amongst other 18 major local species.

 “This initiative has empowered our women group.
 The future income from the nursery would be directly debited to our SHG’s account.’’
 Says Mrs. Ram Bai, President of PSN SHG group.